manili/MYTH-workshop/README.md

 ## Signed and unsigned numbers

 A number in CPU may represent as signed or unsigned number.
-[Here](https://en.wikipedia.org/wiki/Signed_number_representations) is a very compelete reference for signed number presentation.
+[Here](https://en.wikipedia.org/wiki/Signed_number_representations) is a very compelete reference for the signed and unsigned number presentation.
+Also [this](https://en.wikipedia.org/wiki/Signedness) is another good source for signedness

 ## Hands-on lab 2